DELTA

 Blue Mountains is the proposed site of a multi-million dollar American leisure centre.

-Delta operator Jackie Stewart has been given the task of surveying the area and she heads
+Delta operator Jackie Stuart has been given the task of surveying the area and she heads

 for the uninhabited town.
 After making her base in an old bar she explores the area and